Oliveto Lario

 Oliveto Lario (Lecchese: Ulivee) is a comune (municipality) in the Province of Lecco in the Italian region Lombardy, located about 50 km north of Milan and about 15 km northwest of Lecco.

+Oliveto Lario consists of three hamlets: Onno, Vassena and Limonta.

 Oliveto Lario borders the following municipalities: Abbadia Lariana, Barni, Bellagio, Civenna, Lasnigo, Lierna, Magreglio, Mandello del Lario, Valbrona, Varenna.